Topics:

 Catch a memory when your favorite young angler hooks their first fish!
 Get a certificate of accomplishment from the Iowa DNR.

-Iowa DNR, Fleet Farm, and Berkley and Shakespeare's efforts to increase youth fishing in Iowa is funded in part by the American Sportfishing Association (ASA) R3 Grant Program.
+Iowa DNR, Fleet Farm, Berkley and Plano's efforts to increase youth fishing in Iowa is funded in part by the American Sportfishing Association (ASA) R3 Grant Program administered through the FishAmerica Foundation.
 The grant program supports initiatives that keep anglers engaged and active in local communities.
 Angling enriches lives—bringing people together, connecting us to nature, and passing down traditions from one generation to the next.

 Back to top